AkberJag/portfolio-template/README.md

 # Portfolio Website Template

-A fully customizable portfolio website template built using Vue.js, Tailwind CSS, PrimeVue 4, and Lucide Icons.
+A fully customizable portfolio website template built using Vue.js, Tailwind CSS, and Lucide Icons.
 Easily modify the layout, add or remove sections, and showcase your work in a modern, responsive format.
 This project is perfect for developers, designers, or anyone looking for a clean and customizable online portfolio.

 ## Demo